-This policy was adopted at a meeting of Horsmonden Kindergarten held on: 18th February 2011
+This policy was adopted at a meeting of Horsmonden Kindergarten held on: 18th February 2011 This was reviewed in February 2024

 Grievance and Disciplinary Policy

 Grievance Procedure:

 Introduction

 The Kindergarten's objective is to resolve any grievances employees may have amicably and quickly.
 Employees who have a problem, concern or grievance about their work, working environment or working relationships should refer to this procedure.
 This procedure will be reviewed by the Kindergarten on a regular basis and may be amended from time to time.
 This grievance procedure is referred to in your contract of employment but is not contractual.